 Let’s take the object “water” as an example and learn how to say “I want water” and “I need water” in Sinhala.

-As you might remember from my Sinhala Phrase eBook, the Sinhala word for “water” is va∙thu∙rȧ
+The Sinhala word for “water” is va∙thu∙rȧ

 “I want water”

 (ma∙tȧ ō∙né = “I want”; va∙thu∙rȧ = “water”)